Philadelphia Birth Injury Lawyers

 It is difficult for a parent to know whether a birth injury was preventable without outside guidance.

 The time limit for filing medical malpractice claims in Pennsylvania is generally two years.
 But Pennsylvania law allows additional time for medical injuries involving children and in cases in which the injury was not immediately known.

-If you suspect you and your child have been harmed by a birth injury, it is important to contact a lawyer from a knowledgeable birth injury law firm as soon as possible because these cases are time consuming to investigate and develop.
-The medical malpractice attorneys at The Colleran Firm are experienced with the complexities of birth injury case.
+If you suspect you and your child have been harmed by a birth injury, it is important to contact a Philadelphia birth injury lawyer from a knowledgeable law firm as soon as possible because these cases are time-consuming to investigate and develop.
+The attorneys at The Colleran Firm are experienced with the complexities of birth injury case.